 - DNA/RNA preparation with quality assessment.

 - Enrichment and Sequencing on the NextSeq500 platform.

 - Data analysis and interpretation by a board certified human geneticist and a board certified (molecular) pathologist (OÄ Prof. Dr. med.
 Daniela Aust).

 - Additional molecular genetic analyses as well as immunohistochemistry and fluorescence in situ hybridization (FISH)

 - Development of customized multi-gene-panels for user specific applications

 - Consulting for research projects and support with grant applications

 Please contact Prof. Dr. med.
-Daniela Aust for project planning and detailed price information.
+Daniela Aust for project planning.

 Laboratory / Technical assistance